 As I made her tea and breakfast, I watched Donald Trump’s “Stop the Steal” rally over my phone.
 Live, I listened to the president call on his followers to “walk down to the Capitol” and “show strength” against “bad people.”
 I saw the assault on Capitol Hill begin.

 We turned on the TV and that’s when the reality of what was happening hit me: The president and his supporters were using violence to stop Congress from certifying our presidential election.
-That day, the mob beat a police officer to death.
-One hundred and forty others suffered brain injuries, cracked ribs, and smashed spinal discs.
+That day, one hundred and forty police officers suffered brain injuries, cracked ribs, and smashed spinal discs.
 One officer lost an eye.
 Two committed suicide shortly after the attack.